-"Everybody had what they called a 'turkey,' a 'goose' for their back.
+"Everybody had what they called a 'turkey' -- a 'goose' for their back.
 That's a pack sack, a flour sack where you kept your clothes and lunch. . . ."

 ". . .
-We put our clothes in there with a sandwich or some loaf of bread, they tie it up, and we walked.
+We put our clothes in there with a sandwich or some loaf of bread, we tie it up, and we walked.
 If it got dark anywhere," he said, "you kept right on walking, if we could feel the road with our feet.
 Then, after it gets dark, you could see.
 You can see after it gets dark.
 Ya, you get used to it and you can see a little by reflection of the sky.
 You could see enough to walk, anyway -- if it don't get too dark."

 "Well," I said, "what did you do when you got tired?"

-"Well, there was a halfway mark on that wagon trail and there was a hotel -- it was supposed to be a hotel stopping place, a dinner place.
+"Well, there was a halfway mark on that wagon trail and there was a hotel there -- it was supposed to be a hotel stopping place, a dinner place.
 All of these folks and teams, all of them who brought supplies, all the lumberjacks and the big wheels, they'd stop there and over-camp, overnight.
 'Midway' we called it.
 They'd all stop there."